Itabena/Msc_project_2025/Notes/Research Log/Log Entire -2025__06__03.md

 - What spectrum is emitted at each phenomena?

 - Look again at Nicks paper form 2019 points 6.1 6.2 this is about the circulations.
+Also in the 2024 paper in page 8.

 ## Actions Taken
 1.